Ice age: Glacial stages in North America

 This Wisconsin glaciation left widespread impacts on the North American landscape.
 The Great Lakes and the Finger Lakes were carved by ice deepening old valleys.
 Most of the lakes in Minnesota and Wisconsin were gouged out by glaciers and later filled with glacial meltwaters.
 The old Teays River drainage system was radically altered and largely reshaped into the Ohio River drainage system.
 Other rivers were dammed and diverted to new channels, such as Niagara Falls, which formed a dramatic waterfall and gorge, when the waterflow encountered a limestone escarpment.
 Another similar waterfall, at the present Clark Reservation State Park near Syracuse, New York, is now dry.

 The area from Long Island to Nantucket, Massachusetts was formed from glacial till, and the plethora of lakes on the Canadian Shield in northern Canada can be almost entirely attributed to the action of the ice.
 As the ice retreated and the rock dust dried, winds carried the material hundreds of miles, forming beds of loess many dozens of feet thick in the Missouri Valley.
 Post-glacial rebound continues to reshape the Great Lakes and other areas formerly under the weight of the ice sheets.

 The Driftless Area, a portion of western and southwestern Wisconsin along with parts of adjacent Minnesota, Iowa, and Illinois, was not covered by glaciers.

-Last Glacial Period in the semiarid Andes around Aconcagua and Tupungato

-A specially interesting climatic change during glacial times has taken place in the semi-arid Andes.
-Beside the expected cooling down in comparison with the current climate, a significant precipitation change happened here.
-So, researches in the presently semiarid subtropic Aconcagua-massif (6,962 m) have shown an unexpectedly extensive glacial glaciation of the type "ice stream network".
-The connected valley glaciers exceeding 100 km in length, flowed down on the East-side of this section of the Andes at 32–34°S and 69–71°W as far as a height of 2,060 m and on the western luff-side still clearly deeper.
-Where current glaciers scarcely reach 10 km in length, the snowline (ELA) runs at a height of 4,600 m and at that time was lowered to 3,200 m asl, i.e. about 1,400 m.
-From this follows that—beside of an annual depression of temperature about c.
-8.4 °C— here was an increase in precipitation.
-Accordingly, at glacial times the humid climatic belt that today is situated several latitude degrees further to the S, was shifted much further to the N.